backstagephp/core/docs/02-fields/02-creating-a-field.md

 # Creating a field

-You can create a field by extending the `FieldBase` class and implementing the `FieldInterface` interface.
+You can create a field by extending the `FieldBase` class and implementing the `FieldContract` interface.

 ## Configuration options